aejnsn/postgresify/README.md

 ## Network Address Types

 Network addresses can be a pain to work with.
-Imagine a use case where you need to query all IP addresses of a certain subnet mask.
+Imagine the use case where you would need to query all IP addresses of a certain subnet mask.
 PostgreSQL has [Network Address Functions and Operators](http://www.postgresql.org/docs/9.4/static/functions-net.html) for purposes like this.

 ### IP Address